 Method 5: Uninstall unnecessary programs

-Another way to increase your laptop speed and to enhance your laptop security is uninstalling unused programs.
-Here is how to make it:
+Another way to increase your laptop speed and enhance your laptop security is by uninstalling unused programs.
+Here is how to do it:

 1) On your keyboard, press the Windows logo key and type control.
 Then, click Control Panel.